Travel insurance claims work like most insurance claims.

 When it comes time to file a claim, you want to be fully prepared to expedite the claims process.
 The following are some tips starting from the time a situation first arises until you submit your claim.

 For pre-trip cancellations due to sickness or illness, you will need to see a doctor and obtain documentation that you are too ill to travel.
-This could include a full diagnosis or a “Physician’s Statement”.
+The document you need is a full diagnosis or a “Physician’s Statement”.

 While it is important to contact your travel insurance company as soon as possible, you also want to take care of immediate medical concerns first.

-Once the emergency is under control, contact the insurance company as soon as possible and inform them of the situation.
-They will be able to provide guidance regarding the best hospital to receive care, arranging care and transportation, and even serving as translator in foreign countries.
+Once the emergency is under control, contact the travel insurance company and inform them of the situation.
+They will be able to provide guidance regarding the best hospital to receive care, arranging care and transportation, and even serving as a translator in foreign countries.

-Claims and claim questions should be made directly with your travel insurance company.
+Claims and claim questions should be made directly to your travel insurance company.

 Do not make assumptions about your coverage and claims.
-Make sure you are taking the correct steps by calling the travel insurance company and informing them of the situation.
+Make sure you are taking the correct steps by calling the travel insurance company, informing them of the situation, and following their guidance.